 You’ve probably heard the saying “it’s worth what someone’s prepared to pay for it” – well that’s perceived value in a nutshell.
 It applies to almost anything, from houses costing millions of pounds to consumable items costing only a few quid each.
 Perceived value affects us all and influences every buying decision we make.

 So why does perceived value matter to me?

-Sound too good to be true?
-Here’s a few ideas to get you started…
+Sounds too good to be true?
+Here are a few ideas to get you started…

 - Consider increasing your prices.
 This might sound crazy in today’s ever-more-competitive marketplace but studies have shown that if something costs more our natural inclination is to presume that this is an accurate representation of its quality (which is of course often the case) so it is therefore superior to a lower-cost alternative.

 - Add some exclusivity to your offering.
 By making your product seem unique or scarce in some way you’ll add urgency to the buying process.
 Who of us isn’t tempted to grab a Creme Egg McFlurry around Easter time every year?
 After all, they’re a ‘limited edition’ and just too good to miss!

 - Think about what’s in it for the customer.
 We all want to feel good about a purchase.
 Remember getting your first pair of branded trainers when you were a kid?
 They made you feel invincible – like you could run faster, jump higher, play better than anyone!
 Think about ways in which you could help your customers to experience this same warm fuzzy feeling every time they interact with your company.
 Sell the benefits (not just the features) and watch customer loyalty skyrocket!